Earn a Quality, Affordable MBA at Concordia.

 - MBA Graduate Admissions Committee Evaluation Rubric (PDF) (For Essay and Professional Work Experience)

-The high-quality Concordia MBA was ranked as the most-affordable MBA program in Austin, Texas (IPEDS 2018).
+The high-quality Concordia Master of Business Administration degree was ranked as the most-affordable MBA program in Austin, Texas (IPEDS 2018).
 The locked-in tuition rate, Tornado Textbooks program and financial aid options ensure you will receive a strong ROI.

 Please contact a graduate admissions counselor for more information.